AhmadIkhdair/Lexical-Analyzer-Application/README.md

-# Lexical analyzer Using Python
+# Lexical Analyzer Using Python

 ## Description